-You may have drains in your incisions for the first few days after surgery to allow any fluids to drain off.
-Follow your doctor’s instructions for how to clean, dress, and protect the wound and the drains.
-If your incisions become red, swollen, or warm, or if they start to bleed, open, or drain a lot of fluid, call your doctor immediately.
+The cleaner you keep these, the less visible the scarring becomes so be sure to stay aware of drainage in the first few days after surgery.
+Follow your providers instructions for how to clean, dress, and protect the wound and the drains.
+If your incisions become red, swollen, or warm, or if they start to bleed, open, or drain an excessive amount of fluid, call your provider immediately.

 10. Watch for Complications

 There are a number of potential complications that can occur after liposuction.
 The riskiest of these include an infection that could turn into sepsis and a blood clot that could become a pulmonary embolism.
 These complications are rare but serious, so call your doctor if you notice any of the following symptoms: